 Type 1 diabetes is an autoimmune disease that destroys insulin production by pancreatic islet cells, leading to a chronic and challenging-to-manage disease.
 With 40,000 new cases annually, type 1 diabetes affects more than 1.25 million Americans, with peak diagnosis in children between the ages of 2 and 17.
 Up to 40 percent of new cases are diagnosed with potentially life-threatening conditions such as diabetic ketoacidosis.
 Autoantibody markers appear well in advance of symptoms, and pilot studies have shown that screening for these markers can reduce the rates of often-deadly diabetic ketoacidosis at diagnosis, reduce medical complications and potentially improve patients’ quality of life.

-- Type 1 diabetes is an autoimmune disorder that affects 1-2 million Americans
+Type 1 diabetes is an autoimmune disease that affects 1-2 million Americans, mostly young children.

-- Autoantibodies signal years in advance of symptoms
+Autoantibody biomarkers appear years in advance of symptoms.

 Testing for autoantibodies can reduce rates of medical complications and potentially improve quality of life.

 Current tests are expensive, slow, or may miss critical diagnoses.

 Diabetes Care 2003 Jan; 26(suppl 1): s33-s50.